auldsyababua/soci-take-home/README.md

             - An indication of its approval status
         - "Hover" on a list item should show a "delete" button
             - "Click" on the delete button should remove the post from both the collection and the list.

+I first began by cleaning up the organization of the template for better workflow.